-The Master of Liberal Arts, Biology degree field consists of 12 courses, three of which are required for admission.
-You complete the degree through a combination of on-campus and online courses.
+The Master of Liberal Arts, Biology degree field consists of 12 courses, three of which are required on campus.

 12 Graduate Courses

-The degree field assumes a strong academic background in biology (e.g., Molecular and Cellular Biology and Organismic and Evolutionary Biology) and prior scientific research experience is recommended.
+The degree assumes an academic background in biology (e.g., Molecular and Cellular Biology and Organismic and Evolutionary Biology) and laboratory research experience.

 - 5 biology courses

 - 1 biology seminar

 - 1 elective